Rafase282/MyFCCWiki/Build a Personal Portfolio Webpage.md

 ```

 ### Image opacity
 I tried to use jQuery to give some animation but instead I used the `opacity` property and gave it a default value and when I hover over an image it changes opacity while the mouse is inside using `:hover` I also specified for which images using the `thumbnail` class.
+More [info.](http://www.w3schools.com/css/css_image_transparency.asp)

 ```
 img {